gastonstat/relic-stat133/syllabus.md

 - No makeup quizzes (no exceptions)

+## Homework Policy

+The grading scheme for HW assignment is:

+- 0 = no credit (i.e. no submission)
+- 1 = partial credit (you did some or even most of the problems but not all)
+- 2 = satisfactory (you tried everything but there were pieces of what you did that didn't solve one or more problems in a complete way
+- 3 = full credit

+Submission of assignments:

+- Please submit your `.Rmd` file and your knitted file (html or pdf) to bCourses.
+- If you have trouble generating (knitting) the pdf, then knit your Rmd file as html and then export it as pdf.
+- In addition to submitting your files, please __print a physical copy__ of the knitted document and turn it in to the GSI during lab.
+- __The physical copy is the actual work that will be graded!__
+- The electronic html/pdf file is just for reference and comparison purposes in case something does not get printed or does not get rendered apropriately in the physical copy.
+- No late submissions will be accepted.
+Changes to this policy are possible only by prior arrangement with the instructor in person.

 ### Project Policy

 - There will be two projects: one midterm and one final